Addiction | 7 min read

 • Needing more and more of the drug to get the same effect

-• Taking larger amounts of the drug over a longer period than intended
+• Taking larger amounts of the drug over a more extended period than intended

 • Spending money on drugs and getting into financial trouble